 Elected members will not normally need the consent of constituents in order to hold or share the personal data with our partner organisations such as the health service with which we already have data sharing agreements and which they reasonably could be expected to contact to progress the issue constituents have raised.

-Constituent’s personal data must only be used for the purpose stated in their enquiry.
-If there is any doubt about sharing personal data then advice should be sought from the our Data Protection Officer.
+Constituent's personal data must only be used for the purpose stated in their enquiry.
+If there is any doubt about sharing personal data then advice should be sought from our data protection officer.

 Particular care should be taken to ensure constituent's contact details are current to avoid correspondence being sent to the incorrect address.

 If the personal data is to be used or shared in a way that the constituent would not reasonably envisage or with an agency that we do not normally deal with, then the elected member will inform the constituent what they're proposing to do with the data before using it or sharing it and seek their consent.

 If the constituent has any concerns about sharing the data and they tell the elected member this then their wishes must be respected and the data must not be shared.

 Where elected members have relied on constituents’ consent to use their data this needs to be carefully documented.